Houston· Renewal Rules

 Renewal questions families ask

-Yes.
-Out-of-state Tier One recipients receive the same package as Texas residents plus an additional out-of-state tuition waiver worth approximately $40,000 over four years.
-For non-Texas residents, Tier One is the only published path to UH at a competitive net cost — winning it changes the OOS calculus entirely.
+- Yes.
+Out-of-state Tier One recipients receive the same package as Texas residents plus an out-of-state tuition waiver worth approximately $40,000 over four years.
+Tier One bundles the largest OOS waiver, but it is not the only way to reach a resident tuition rate at UH (see the competitive scholarship tuition waiver below).

 Rules that bite at Houston